 However, despite her persistent presence throughout the game, there’s still a lot left unknown about Genshin Impact’s Paimon, from her origins to her motives.
 This, among many other things (including many player’s dislike for her) has led to a lot of fan speculation – is Paimon evil?
 Is Paimon the Unknown God?
 Will there ever be a real Paimon boss battle?
 Well, get your magnifying glass and pipe, Sherlocks, as we’re going on a deep dive into what we do know about the game’s strange little mascot.

 Questions with Paimon is a Genshin Impact event where you complete a quiz in order to get some cool freebies.
-The last Questions with Paimon event was in November 2021, but if you keep an eye on our Genshin Impact events guide, you’ll know when the next one crops up.
+There isn’t a Questions with Paimon event running at the moment, but if you keep an eye on our Genshin Impact events guide, you’ll know when the next one crops up.

 A lot of you have asked whether Paimon is evil, and for good reason.
 As much as it’s hard to imagine the half-pint, squeaky-voiced, fairy-critter wielding any weapons or coming up with any truly devious schemes that don’t revolve around food, there are a few details that have our eyebrows raising.